STA601-F21/Course-Website/content/policies.md

 The objective of the lab assignments is to give you more hands-on experience with Bayesian data analysis.zhuoqun.wang@duke.edu Come learn a concept or two and some R from the TAs and then work on the computational part of the homework assignments.
 Lab attendance is not mandatory, however, each lab assignment should be submitted in timely fashion on the due date.
 You are REQUIRED to use R Markdown to type up your lab reports.

 #### Quizzes
-Two quizzes will be administered through the semester, one before the midterm (sometime in February) and the other after the midterm (sometime early April).
-The exact dates will be announced later.
-There will be no make-ups for quizzes so make sure to be in class on the dates to take them.
+<font color="darkred">There will be one quiz in February.
+See the website for the exact date.
+There will be no make-ups for the quiz.</font>

 #### Midterm Exam
 The midterm exam will hold either March 4 or March 6 (March 6 is the current tentative date).
 See the course schedule for the updated date for the midterm exam closer to the end of February.
 After the midterm, you will be given a midterm grade assessing your overall performance.
 If you are an undergraduate, this will also be sent to the registrar.
 Note that this does not go on your transcript, with the main purpose being to let you know how you are doing in the class.